What are the responsibilities of the Family Court Unit of Reimbursement?

 Will I continue to receive my child support payments if my child is in placement?

-If child support payments are being made for the court ward and the Family Division places the child in a residential facility, the Reimbursement Division should be notified immediately.
+If child support payments are being made for the court ward and the Family Division places the child in a residential facility, Reimbursement should be notified immediately.
 Upon notification, Friend of the Court should forward child support payments to apply toward the assessment of the parent ordered to pay support.

 Can I make payment plan arrangements?

-The court order will specify the day payments to the Reimbursement Division are due.
+The court order will specify the day payments to Reimbursement are due.
 Payments must be received by that day each month in order to appear on that month's statement.
 Any monies ordered are considered due in full within 30 days unless a satisfactory payment plan is established.

 Will I receive a monthly statement?